 Dominique has led pioneering designs of soft urbanism hybrids for clients such as Airbnb, Rocketspace, and Visa, as well as notable developments for culture-conscious universities and developers.

 Dominique apprenticed in the architectural practices of Will Bruder Architects and Studio Gang Architects.
-She has been a featured panelist and has juried for the AIA, a committee member and juror of the IIDA, and sits on the board of the Transbay Citizens Action Committee for the San Francisco Office of Community Investments and Infrastructure.
+She has been a featured panelist and has juried for the AIA, a committee member and juror of the IIDA, and chairs the board of the Transbay Citizens Advisory Committee for the San Francisco Office of Community Investments and Infrastructure.
 She has taught, jurored, and lectured at UC Berkeley, California College of the Arts, San Jose State University, and Torcuato di Tella University in Buenos Aires, Argentina.

 Dominique’s work has won many awards including the AIA Arizona Honor Award, AIA Western Mountain Region Honor Award, IIDA Southwest Merit Award, Contract Magazine Best Public Interior Award, Arizona Masonry Guild Excellence in Masonry Award for her work with Will Bruder on Agave Library, the AIA Arizona Honor Award, AIA Northern Nevada Honor Award, AIA Western Mountain Region Honor Award for her work on Nevada Museum of Art, the AIA San Francisco Honor Award, AIA East Bay Honor Award, AIA Arizona Citation Award for her work on Hercules Public Library, the AIA Arizona Merit Award, AIA Western Mountain Region Citation Award for her work on Loloma 5, as well as the AIA Chicago Citation of Merit Award for her work with Studio Gang on Columbia College Media Production Center.